susansayre/wa_incidence/README.md

 ## Dependencies
 WARNING: Upon downloading the archive and opening the included .Rproj file, the R package `renv` will attempt to install itself if it has not already been installed on the computer.
 To disable this behavior, delete the included .Rprofile file before opening the .Rproj file.

 The R packages used in the analysis and the versions used are listed in the `renv.lock` file.
-These packages can all be installed by running `renv::restore()`
+These packages can all be installed by running `renv::restore()`.
+Note that `renv` creates a project specific package library, so packages previously installed on the computer will not work in this project without being explicitly installed here.

 The tidycensus R package requires users to request a census api key and store it in their .Renviron file.
 Follow the directions from the tidycensus package [here](https://walker-data.com/tidycensus/articles/basic-usage.html) to accomplish this.
 You should only need to do this once.